Erohf/Erohf/README.md

 Hello!
 I'm Lucas Andrade, 23, a Computer Science student at [UFBA](https://ufba.br/).

-I'm currently studying Angular, Java, and SQL.
+I'm currently studying Angular, Java, SQL and Git.

 I’m recently made a project using python to create a head soccer similar game as part of my works from college [Fut Ufba](https://github.com/Erohf/FUT_UFBA).